aliirmak/pypaping/README.md

 The software uses paping.exe to accomplish the task.
 Currently, paping can only ping TCP ports.
 WireShark reports the typical TCP packet size is 66 bytes or 528 bits.

-paping can be downloaded from here: https://code.google.com/p/paping/
+paping can be downloaded from here:<br/>
+https://code.google.com/p/paping/
-Personally suggesting to get x86 version
+Personally suggesting to get x86 version.

 Next tasks for far far future
 1) give error for large time delays
-2) email to the user if any exception is happening during the run-time such as long time delays or repeated time outs
+2) email to the user if any exception is happening during the run-time such as long time delays or repeated time outs.

 ***